 Comprehensive study and practice in presentational graphics, scene design, lighting design, and chromatics.
 The full creative process of staging a production will be explored through aesthetic research and design projects.
 Includes hands-on participation in CCC's mainstage production.
-TA-211/212/213 meets the Arts & Letters Sequence requirement for the AAOT degree.
+Meets the arts & letters requirement for the AAOT degree.
 Recommended: Placement in RD-115 & placement in WR-121.
 Prerequisites: Pass TA-111, pass TA-112 & pass TA-113.

-TA-213 Technical Theatre Study 4 credits, Spring 3 class, 3 lab hours/week
+TA-213 Technical Theatre Study 4 credits, Spring

 Comprehensive study and practice in presentational graphics, scene design, lighting design, and chromatics.
 The full creative process of staging a production will be explored through aesthetic research and design projects.
 Includes hands-on participation in CCC's mainstage production.
-TA-211/212/213 meets the Arts & Letters Sequence requirement for the AAOT degree.
+Meets the arts & letters requirement for the AAOT degree.
 Recommended: Placement in RD-115 & placement in WR-121.
 Prerequisites: Pass TA-111, pass TA-112 & pass TA-113.